Transform Your Children's Lives Through Play

 Thank you for making play important in the lives of your children by choosing an Imagination Playground.
 Together we’re transforming children’s minds, bodies and spirits through play.

 Start your Imagination Playground experience by downloading the materials in the Welcome Kit, here you will find great information on these magical blocks and the benefits of unstructured, child-directed free play.
-We encourage you to watch the Play Associate training video and read Guidance to Play and Provocations for Design; for open ended prompts, lessons and insights that will help your children collaborate on solutions through play!
+We encourage you to read Guidance to Play and Provocations for Design; for open ended prompts, lessons and insights that will help your children collaborate on solutions through play!

 Share these materials with anyone who will enable an environment in which children can direct their own play.
 And upon receipt of your Imagination Playground, you’ll find your User’s Manual packed neatly with your Big Blue Blocks.